LogoLogo

 import { VennClient } from '@vennbuild/venn-dapp-sdk';

-const vennURL = process.env.VENN_NODE_URL;
+const vennURL = process.env.VENN_NODE_URL; // URL of your Venn node operator

-const vennPolicyAddress = process.env.VENN_POLICY_ADDRESS;
+const vennPolicyAddress = process.env.VENN_POLICY_ADDRESS; // Your Venn policy address

 const vennClient = new VennClient({ vennURL, vennPolicyAddress });

-• vennURL: a URL pointing to a Venn node operator
+• vennURL, a URL pointing to a Venn node operator:

 Approving Transactions